escolizzi/strepto2/README.md

 ./plot_genomelendistr_v2.py [FEATURE POSITION IN FILENAME] "data_\*.txt"
 Where [FEATURE POSITION IN FILENAME] in this case would be 1, as it is read from the file name, split with the character "_".

+LICENCE: the code in the file strepto.c is released as GPL-3.0-only (you're free to copy, change, hack, etc.).

 It is my experience that these descriptions are rarely complete, and for this code in particular, some previous experience with the cash libraries might be useful.
 For any question please contact me at: enricosandro [dot] colizzi [at] gmail [dot] com
 Also, please let me know if you find bugs :)